Get

 Image Credit: Phannasit, Shutterstock

-The Munchkin’s short legs are due to a natural gene mutation, which results in a condition known as chondrodysplasia, also known as achondroplasia.
-In this kind of chondrodysplasia, the long bones of the front and back legs are affected causing stunted development.
+The Munchkin’s short legs are due to a genetic mutation affecting bone growth, which results in a condition known as chondrodysplasia or achondroplasia.
+In this kind of chondrodysplasia, the long bones of the front and back legs are affected, causing stunted development.
 Following selective breeding programs to intentionally reproduce the short leg mutation, this fairly modern breed of cat was first recognized in the 1990s.

 All modern Munchkins are descended from a domestic shorthair named Blackberry, who was born in the 1980s and exhibited the mutation.
 She was bred to one of her male offspring and produced a litter of kittens, half of which had short legs.